Carpooling

 The Missouri Department of Transportation offers links to Missouri's ridesharing websites.

 RideFinders is a St. Louis regional organization which provides several resources and options available to people looking for ridesharing options.
-They offer a free ridematching service to carpoolers, vanpoolers, and K-12 parents looking for a schoolpool.
-They also offer a Guaranteed Ride Home service and other useful information.
+They offer a free ridematching service to carpoolers, a Guaranteed Ride Home service, and other useful information.

-Enterprise Rideshare also offers opportunities and resources to individuals seeking a carpool or vanpool, and groups of people desiring the same thing.
+Enterprise Rideshare also offers opportunities and resources to individuals and groups seeking a carpool or vanpool.
 The website offers information regarding how to set up a vanpool, how to use the federal Transportation Incentive Program subsidy, and other useful information.